inno-se/the-guide/README.md

 - The final slide contains key takeaways aligned with your presentation goals [^HowToWriteKeyTakeawaySlides].
 - Additional information that you're going to cover very briefly or completely skip is distributed between special slides in the main part and the appendix.

-  You may need such special slides for the Q&A section.
+  You may need such special slides for the Q&A session.

 #### Appearance